0MG-DEN/DbScriptReader/README.md

 **DbScriptReader** is a custom Roslyn source generator.
 Its primary purpose is to extend classes that wrap an `IDbConnection` with methods that read external SQL script files and execute them using [Dapper](https://github.com/DapperLib/Dapper) extensions.

+This is a publish-ready solution.
+Simply build the Release configuration and then either push the package to your private NuGet repository or copy it to your local NuGet folder.

 # Problem

 When migrating a data analysis project from PostgreSQL to ClickHouse, we observed a lack of certain features, such as user-defined table-valued functions.
 Furthermore, ClickHouse currently does not allow multi-statement queries over its standard API.
 See [this](https://github.com/ClickHouse/ClickHouse/issues/61608) issue.